MooersLab/pymolsnips/README.md

 [PyCharm IDE](https://www.jetbrains.com/pycharm-edu/) is a commercial Integrated Development Environment (IDE) from JetBrains Inc.
 JetBrains is a well-established Cezh firm that supplies a number of IDEs, mostly for webpage development.

-PyCharm's selling points are strong support for autosuggestions and autocompletions to speed up the writing of code.
+PyCharm's selling points are strong support for autosuggestions and auto-completions to speed up the writing of code.
 It also supports the interactive editing of Jupyter Notebooks.
 It is easy to switch the python interpreter used in editing a Jupyter Notebook to the one side the PyMOL application.
 Then PyMOL's **cmd** module can be imported into the Jupyter Notebook, and the function **cmd.do()** can be used to issue commands written in **pml**.